 The current Ferry Building is a historic rehabilitation in 2003.
 Facilitated by Mayor Brown Jr., and the San Francisco Port Commission.
 The building is a multi-function complex at the city’s waterfront that features a few great restaurants, shops, and a farmer’s market.

-San Francisco’s historic streetcar, Muni, intersect at the Ferry Terminal station in front of the building.
-The streetcar is a good way to get around the city, as well as to Castro District – a hip and trendy neighborhood with a lot of great restaurants and entertainment.
+San Francisco’s historic streetcar, Muni, intersects at the Ferry Terminal station in front of the building.
+The streetcar is a good way to get around the city, as well as to the Castro District – a hip and trendy neighborhood with a lot of great restaurants and entertainment.

 #4 California Street with Cable Car and #6 Cable Cars at Powell